 Teaching Commons > Teaching Guides > Technology > Zoom > Adding a Zoom Link to D2L

 Zoom can be added to a D2L course in a couple of ways.
 If added as an External Learning Tool, students can use the link to access course meetings and recordings.
 After creating a Zoom meeting, a link to access that meeting can also be added to any rich text area in D2L.
 The most common areas to add a link are in News announcements, the Activity Feed, or the Content Area.
+If a Zoom meeting has been recorded, that recording can also be added to a course.

 Zoom meetings created through D2L integration will populate in the Course Calendar, but they should still be added to one of the areas here to ensure student accessibility.